When Life Circumstances Change, A Modification May Be Necessary

 - Child support modifications, when the financial needs of the child change or the financial circumstances of one or both parents change.

 - Child custody modifications, when the needs of the child change, when the parent’s ability to provide child care change, or when one parent wishes to move or relocate with the child.

 It is important to talk to a lawyer if you are interested in changing the terms of a divorce decree.
-You cannot simply relocate with a child, for example, without seeking permission from the court, the other parent, and modifying the child custody decree.
-There are specific legal steps that must be taken when seeking to modify child custody or support decrees.
+You cannot simply relocate with a child, for example, without seeking permission from the court or the other parent, and modifying the child custody decree.
+Specific legal steps must be taken when seeking to modify child custody or support decrees.

-To schedule a confidential consultation to discuss the possibility of modifying child support, alimony, or custody, contact us online today.
-Ms. Sullivan is available to meet with clients in Placer County and Sacramento County Monday through Friday.
+To schedule a confidential consultation to discuss the possibility of modifying child support, alimony or custody, contact us online today.
+Ms. Sullivan is available to meet with clients in Placer County and Sacramento County Monday through Thursday.